node-red/designs/designs/subflow-to-npm/README.md

   }
   ```

   JavaScript module is listed in `node-red.subflows` property.
-This distingish normal node module and SUBFLOW node module.
+This distingishes normal node module and SUBFLOW node module.

-  The `dependencies` property contains list of depending modules.
-This information is extracted from imported module list of function node.
+  The `dependencies` property points to array of depending modules.
+This information is extracted from imported module list of function nodes.
 This is covered by separate design note on extension of function node (https://github.com/node-red/designs/pull/22).

-HTML file is not required by SUBFLOW NOM module because editor-side UI information is contained in JSON representation.
+HTML file is not required by SUBFLOW node module because editor-side UI information is contained in JSON representation.

 ![subflow-to-npm-process](subflow-to-npm-process.png)